 - a link to “leave a comment” way before the comment area;

 I’ll write posts about all of that, as I’ll work on updating the previous posts.
 For instance: since the WordPress 5.4 update, the “Latest Post” block has now the option to display featured images; then, they added the possibility to make them clickable.
 Hashtag awesome.

 Customizing the Twenty Twenty One Theme

-I started doing so, but it is not as flexible as the Twenty Twenty Theme; and honestly, I believe if we want to learn how to code is better to stick with one theme, make the most of it and then dig into another.
+(Since you’ve been asking) I started doing so, but I decided to finish flipping the Twenty Twenty theme as much as I can.
 After a year, I am still learning about the Twenty Twenty Theme and its coding is such a beauty that it makes it fun and easy to learn.

 Still, I’ll create another tag to share what I’ve done so far with the “Twenty Twenty One” Theme.

 I used Hootsuite for a long time; the free version allows us to schedule on two social accounts (it used to offer three, until last month) and the pro version allows to use up to ten (10) accounts; but, it’s not worth it anymore, for many reasons: